MIC-DKFZ/AVID/README.md

 - **Large cohort studies** (hundreds to thousands of patients)
 - **Complex processing pipelines** with many interdependent steps
 - **Reproducible research** requiring full processing provenance
+- **Flexible deployment**: Need to run the same workflow in different runtime environments (e.g. locally during development and on HPC clusters for production)

-For more thoughts on when to use AVID and when other options might be better suited please see the section below: [When to Choose AVID vs Other Workflow Tools](#when-to-choose-avid-vs-other-workflow-tools)
+For more thoughts on when to use AVID and when other options might be better suited please see the section below: [When to Choose AVID vs Other Workflow Tools](#-when-to-choose-avid-vs-other-workflow-tools)

 ## 🚀 Quick Start